The Harness Stops Being Static: Self-Modification, Trace-Mined Updates, and Per-Model Profiles

 None of these are coordinated.
 They are independent teams arriving at the same shape: the harness is no longer the stable part of the system.

-First, trace data is finally being treated as primary training signal rather than debug output — a shift we examined in The Trace Becomes the Primary Artifact.
+Trace data is finally being treated as primary training signal rather than debug output — a shift we examined in The Trace Becomes the Primary Artifact.
 The argument that continual learning is fundamentally a data-mining problem over traces is showing up in tooling — LangSmith Engine, RubricMiddleware, Self-Harness loops — that operationalizes mining traces into structured proposals for memory, evals, and harness changes.
 Once you have a pipeline that can produce a candidate harness diff from a week of traces, there’s no reason to leave that diff for a human to hand-write.

-Second, the harness is where model-specific behavior actually lives.
+The harness is where model-specific behavior actually lives.
 Per-model profiles in Deep Agents v0.6 are an admission that a tool-calling loop tuned for one model’s quirks doesn’t transfer — the argument of Model-Specific Profiles and Runtime-Authored Workflows.
 As open-weight agentic models proliferate — GLM-5.2 with a 1M context, TMax-9B punching above its weight on Terminal Bench — the cost of carrying a single generic harness is rising.
 Specialization at the harness layer is cheaper than fine-tuning.

-Third, the harness is becoming the natural place to put verification, governance, and code execution.
+The harness is becoming the natural place to put verification, governance, and code execution.
 The interpreters added to Deep Agents, sitting between single tool calls and full sandboxes, are a harness-level decision.
 Gemini 3.5 Flash’s native computer use ships with built-in confirmation prompts and prompt-injection task-stopping — again, harness behavior baked into the model surface.
 Claude Tag’s per-channel memory and ambient triggers are harness features in user clothing.
 The harness has absorbed so much of what determines agent behavior that it would be strange if it remained the only frozen layer.

-If the harness is mutable, the engineering problem shifts from “design a good harness” to “build a feedback loop that improves the harness safely.”
+If the harness is mutable, the problem shifts from “design a good harness” to “build a feedback loop that improves the harness safely.”
 That’s a substantially different discipline.

 The minimum viable version of this loop has four parts: structured traces with enough signal to diagnose failures, a mining step that proposes changes (new tools, revised context rules, updated compaction thresholds), a regression suite that catches when a proposal breaks something that previously worked, and a deployment mechanism that versions harness changes the same way you version code.